-Sustainability and decarbonization will likely be a key concern in 2022.
+Sustainability and decarbonization will remain a key concern in 2023.
 Many oil & gas companies are anticipated to boost their investment in R&D capabilities and exploit developments in decarbonization and recycling technology.

 Companies need to make sure they recruit, train, and most importantly, keep their young new recruits in the industry.
 However, hiring new recruits in the middle of an industry wide sustainability transition will not be easy, companies will need to battle the negative reputation the industry has as an employer, with fierce competition from other industries suffering from a labour shortage for the best recruits.